grixu/synchronizer/README.md

 # Synchronizer

-Engine for sync data between two systems (eg. Comarch CDN XL and some custom Laravel app or API).
-This package allows to exclude some fields from synchronization but still, you can get data from excluded fields if local field is empty.
-There is logging of changes to database - so you can easily check what was changed and on which fields.
+Simple library for sync data between two systems (eg. Comarch CDN XL and yours Laravel app).
+This package allows to exclude some fields from synchronization using simple artisan commands.
+Yet, you can mark option to filling data from source if your local resource is empty.
+All changes done on models are logged to database, so you can easily check what and when was updated.

 ## Installation